-The Graduate Record Examination (GRE) requirements for acceptance into the PhD program are scores of 55% on the verbal portion, 55% on the quantitative portion, and 4.0 on the analytical writing portion for acceptance.
+The Graduate Record Examination (GRE) requirements for acceptance into the Ph.D. program are scores of 55% on the verbal portion, 55% on the quantitative portion, and 4.0 on the analytical writing portion for acceptance.

-PhD applicants need to obtain a written agreement from a prospective faculty member who will serve as Major Professor and submit it with an overview of proposed research.
+Ph.D. applicants need to obtain a written agreement from a prospective faculty member who will serve as Major Professor and submit it with an overview of proposed research.
 Students are not admitted without prior agreement on a research topic and a Major Professor.
-Furthermore, the Major Professor will need to state in writing that she/he has or will be able to acquire sufficient funds to cover the PhD student's research expenses for the duration of the student's course of study at the HCNSO.
+Furthermore, the Major Professor will need to state in writing that she/he has or will be able to acquire sufficient funds to cover the Ph.D. student's research expenses for the duration of the student's course of study at the HCNSO.
 The OC will not be responsible for covering research expenses in the event of funding loss by the Major Professor.
+The Ph.D. candidate is required to defend his or her proposal within the first 12 months.

-The application process should be initiated online at http://www.webstar.nova.edu/.
+The application process should be initiated online at http://apply.nova.edu.
 Submit the application package containing letters of recommendation, statement of career goals, GRE scores, undergraduate and graduate transcripts, general research topic, and statement of support from the prospective Major Professor.
 This is the package that will go to faculty.
-Acceptance into the PhD program is effectively provisional for all.
+Acceptance into the Ph.D. program is effectively provisional for all.
 The accepted student is a "pre-candidate" until the later defense of proposal and successful passing of Comprehensive Exams.